How to build a table of contents in React

 <h2 id="initial-header">Initial header</h2>

-Create a hook to find all headings on the page
+Finding all the headings on the page

 We’ll create a useHeadingsData hook, which will be responsible for getting our headings.
 We’ll do this using querySelectorAll: